-Midpen has launched a pilot project to assist visitors with wayfinding and trail route decisions.
-This summer, Midpen staff hiked approximately 50 miles of trail across Rancho San Antonio, Skyline Ridge, and Monte Bello preserves while measuring the physical terrain.
+Midpen has launched a project to assist visitors with wayfinding and trail route decisions.
+To date, Midpen staff have hiked approximately 80 miles of trail across multiple preserves while measuring the physical terrain.

 The quantitative data collected will help us characterize the physical attributes of our trails, from steepness to tread width and obstacles.
 Ultimately, we hope to incorporate this information into trail descriptions, signage, and maps.

 Although this project will take a few years to implement, each mile hiked is a step towards providing visitors with the information they need to make informed wayfinding and trail route decisions.

 Staff use a variety of tools to survey trail attributes.
 Here’s a quick rundown of the equipment and its use:

 - Measuring tapes